ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 ### NFS storage
 {: #vc_addingviewingclusters-adding-nfs-storage}

-When you select **NFS Storage**, you can add file-level shared storage for your instance where all shares use the same settings or you can specify different configuration settings for each file share.
+When you select **NFS storage**, you can add file-level shared storage for your instance where all shares use the same settings or you can specify different configuration settings for each file share.
 The number of file shares must be in the range of 1 to 100.

 Specify the following NFS options:
 * **Configure shares individually**: Select to specify different configuration settings for each file share.
-* **Number of Shares**: When want to use the same configuration setting for each file share, specify the number of file shares for the NFS shared storage that you want to add.
+* **Number of shares**: When want to use the same configuration setting for each file share, specify the number of file shares for the NFS shared storage that you want to add.
-* **Size**: Select the capacity that meets your shared storage needs.
+* **Size (GB)**: Select the capacity that meets your shared storage needs.
 * **Performance**: Select the IOPS (input/output operations per second) per GB based on your workload requirements.
-* **ADD NFS**: Select to add individual file shares with different configuration settings.
+* **Add shared storage icon**: Select to add individual file shares with different configuration settings.

 Performance level details: